-The Trees Trail Challenge will be held at Franke Park behind the Fort Wayne's Children's Zoo.
-The Franke Park trails are considered to offer some of the best and most beautiful single-track mountain biking in Northern Indiana.
+The Trees Trail Challenge is held annually at Franke Park behind the Fort Wayne's Children's Zoo.
+The Franke Park trails are considered to offer some of the best, most beautiful and most technical single-track mountain biking in Northern Indiana.
 These multi-use trails are not only frequented by the Mountain Bike (MTB) community - but runners, cross country teams, hikers and families enjoy these trails every day, year round.

 Franke Park Trail System